Odunayo89/Data-Science/README.md

 Performance Index: A measure of the overall performance of each student.
 The performance index represents the student's academic performance and has been rounded to the nearest integer.
 The index ranges from 10 to 100, with higher values indicating better performance.
 The dataset aims to provide insights into the relationship between the predictor variables and the performance index.
 Researchers and data analysts can use this dataset to explore the impact of studying hours, previous scores, extracurricular activities, sleep hours, and sample question papers on student performance.

-P.S: Please note that this dataset is synthetic and created for illustrative purposes.
-The relationships between the variables and the performance index may not reflect real-world scenarios

-License:
-Anyone is free to share and use the data